 The rebellious side of Goddess Saraswati

-Like all beautiful, eloquent and cerebral women, Saraswati’s life is a turbulent saga of a million mutinies.
-Unlike the charming Lakshmi, the goddess of wealth and prosperity, Saraswati is a haughty and disputatious loner, fond of roaming with her veena, her books and a string of rudraksha beads.
-She is also, like most free souls, fearless, quick of tongue, and ever ready to give back as good as she gets.
+Saraswati’s life is a turbulent saga of a million mutinies like all beautiful, eloquent, and cerebral women.
+Unlike the charming Lakshmi, the goddess of wealth and prosperity, Saraswati is a haughty and disputatious loner, fond of roaming with her veena, her books, and a string of rudraksha beads.
+Like most free souls, she is fearless, quick of the tongue, and ever ready to give back as good as she gets.

 She prefers, it seems, to remain an abstraction, as the supreme power of rasa, the essential communication the arts create between minds through poetry, literature, sacred rituals, and occasionally defiant thoughts.